• Skip to primary navigation

 • Humidity will affect this drying method and can make it impossible.

-So how about we skip that method and try a couple of easier ways to dry tomatoes in just hours?
+So how about we skip that method and try a couple of easier ways to dry them in just hours?

-Most of you will like this method, I find it easy and even faster than using a dehydrator.
+Most of you might prefer this method of drying tomatoes in the oven.
+It is easy and even faster than using special equipment like a dehydrator.

 Dehydrators have a large fan that is quite loud, but the advantage is that it frees up your oven to use for other things.
-But heat does come from a food dehydrator, it's like a giant hairdryer!)
+But heat does come from a food dehydrator, it's like a giant hairdryer!
+The best dehydrators provide temperature control with a knob so you can set it and forget it for the dehydrating time you need for that particular food you are drying.

 They lose most of their water but retain their sugar, sweetness, and nutrients and what you’re left with is the deliciously dried tomato flesh with an absolutely incredible and intense, concentrated tomato flavor.